“It never ceases to amaze me that our bodies are constructed of the stuff of stars.” — Stephen Hawking

 — Marcus Chown, The Magic Furnace, p.
 211

-The atoms from your pinkie came from different stars than the atoms in your thumb.
-Every rock, every tree, every blade of grass, every bird, every breeze of air, everything you see and feel and everyone you’ve ever known in this material universe is made of atoms from an ancient fusion in the belly of a star.
-We are mere custodians of these atoms; they’ve existed millions/billions of years before us and will outlast us by the same.
+The chemical elements are a broth made from a soup of accumulated supernova waste.
+To consider this notion poetically, the atoms in just the tip of your pinkie could have come from a hundred different stars.
+Every rock, every tree, every blade of grass, every bird, every breath of air, everything you see and feel and everyone you’ve ever known in this material universe is made of atoms from an ancient fusion in the belly of a star.
+To consider it more mundanely, you and I and everyone you know and everything you see are little more than a waste byproduct of stellar processes… in a very real and literal sense, nuclear waste.
+However you tend to see it, we are merely short-term hosts for these atoms, we’re just a day job; they’ve existed billions of years before us and will outlast us by the same.
 To paraphrase Carl Sagan, we are the ashes of hydrogen fusion that have achieved self-awareness.
 We are a way for the universe to know itself, if only for a moment, before like a star we release our borrowed atoms back into the universe to be recycled again elsewhere.

 Every living thing is just a temporary home for carbon atoms that existed long before there was life on earth and will exist long after… earth [is] gone.

 — Professor Brian Cox, The Wonders of Life, Ep.
 3, BBC, 2012

 What’s true is that we are only the temporary custodians of the particles which we are made of.
 They will go on to lead a future existence in the enormous universe that made them.

 — Stephen Hawking, Into the Universe, Discovery Communications, 2010

 Population I, or metal-rich stars, are young stars with the highest metallicity out of all three populations.
 The Earth’s Sun is an example of a metal-rich star.